bishbashbackup/premissh/README.md

 # Premissh
-A tool for automatically creating PREMIS XML from a file.
+A prototype tool for automatically creating PREMIS XML from a file.

 This documentation was last updated in 23rd February 2024.